brianhv/vlcnbug/README.md

 # Demonstrating a bug

+This is a minimal reproduction for https://github.com/vlcn-io/js/issues/50

+To see the issue:

 1. Clone this repo
 2. `cd vlcnbug`
 3. `yarn`
 4. `yarn dev`
-5. Go to a browser and connect to the dev server (likely `https://localhost:8080/`
+5. Go to a browser and connect to the dev server (likely `https://localhost:8080/`)

 The output when I do that: